 - Negotiable: A user story cannot be final, nor seen as a contract in itself, but can be redefined, and modified as the development process continues.
-A good user story should be able to be broken down into smaller user stories even after is being written down.
+A good user story should be able to be broken down into smaller user stories even after it is being written down.

 - Valuable: A good user story must be relevant to your customers/users and the business.
 It is best to Include the functionality and the value in the user story.

-- Estimable: This help to place a priority on the user stories.
+- Estimable: This helps to place a priority on the user stories.
 The value and the development time should be estimated; it might not be an exact estimate but enough to help in ranking.

 - Small: A user story should be written in simple language, and written in one to three lines.
 The aim is short and concise.

 - Testable: A good user story is an easily testable story.
 We cannot develop what we cannot test.
 A non-testable user story is: “software should be easy and pleasant to use”

 1. Start with the user’s need or value.

 As I emphasized earlier, the primary importance of a user story is that it is not complete without including the business need.
 You can start with the problem your intended users are currently facing, then define the way your app will help them overcome these issues.

 An epic is a high-level user story that helps you define your app functionality without going into the details.